Money & Perseverance – Part VII

 These practical reasons, money and perseverance, are the stock explanation for the Church’s failure to canonize more laypeople.
 Yet, I must add that the canonization of diocesan priests is equally rare, since it is reputed (in the parish bulletin of St. John Vianney Parish, Brookfield, Wisconsin, July 24, 2016) that St. John Vianney’s canonization in 1925 was the first ever of a diocesan priest, and surely dioceses have money and staying power.
 Not a single diocesan priest has been canonized during the 40 years before October 2018, unless he was a founder of a religious Order.
 There were six of those.
 (Bishops, too, are not being canonized unless they belonged to a religious Order, with the exception of Archbishop Laval of Quebec and recent popes.)
 It may be that the Vatican, bishops, priests, and laity view the evangelical counsels of poverty, chastity, and obedience found among members of religious Orders more favorably than those same virtues lived, without vows, by diocesan priests.
 Or maybe bishops do not want to appear to be favoring some deceased priests over others.
 Or maybe bishops and diocesan priests are unable to recognize holiness among their peers.

-***Editor’s Note: For Part VI in this series, click here
+***Editor’s Note: For Part VIII in this series, click here

 From The Narthex

 In 2014, I was in discussion with the principal of St. Joseph Academy about my…